Log in

 Card scheme rate £0 £14.39

-TOTAL £12.40 £105.34
+TOTAL £30.46 £105.34

 *Values to 2 decimal places

-Total saved with Currensea vs using Curve: £92.94
+Total saved with Currensea vs using Curve: £74.88

-% saved with Currensea vs using Curve: 88.23%
+% saved with Currensea vs using Curve: 71.08%

-However Curve really isn't set up for spending abroad, with the charges in our example above actually working out slightly more expensive than some of the high street banks standard cards.
+However Curve really isn't set up for spending abroad, with the charges in our example above actually working out slightly more expensive than some of the high street banks' standard cards.

-By comparison Currensea’s rates are significantly lower.
+By comparison, Currensea’s rates are significantly lower.
 Although Curve uses the Mastercard card scheme rate, this includes a 0.58% markup over the interbank rate.
 Furthermore, Curve charge an extra 2.5% for spending over £250 in a rolling 30-day period, as well as an extra 1.5% for spending on weekends (when most people check out of their hotels).
 We offer the real-time interbank rate with a markup of just 0.5% no matter when or how much you spend, making us the far cheaper option.
 This is also true for ATM withdrawals- while Curve charge 2% with a minimum fee of £2, we only charge this rate when you withdraw over £500 in a month.
 Anything below this and we charge our standard rate of 0.5% with no minimum fee.

 Overall, if you're looking for an easier way to manage your cards and transactions in the UK, then Curve is a good choice.
-However, if you want a product focussed on providing great rates when travelling abroad, so that you can save as much money as possible, then Currensea is for you.
+However, if you want a product focused on providing great rates when travelling abroad, so that you can save as much money as possible, then Currensea is for you.